The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 2 -- Visualization support for managing manually executed, physical processes.} In many settings, BPM approaches are used to automate processes through the support of a BPMS, in which some activities require the interplay between human operators and software/hardware modules.
-Notable examples, in addition to logistic and industrial processes, include disaster management (e.g., a BPMS in the field to coordinate emergency teams \cite{DBLP:journals/internet/CatarciLMMSVDJMT08}) and healthcare processes (e.g., \cite{Pryss2015}, or \cite{DBLP:conf/soca/CossuMM0KBCCLGS14} -- a BPMS coordinating doctors and nurses with vocal interfaces for human tasks).
-In many of these scenario, there is an increasing use of mobile devices fostering the delivery of work items to the right users \cite{DBLP:journals/ijismd/PryssR16}.
+In many scenarios, processes are automated through a BPMS – Business Process Management System, in which some activities require the interplay between human operators and software/hardware modules; in many of these scenarios, there is an increasing use of mobile devices fostering the delivery of work items to the right users~\cite{pryss2016robust}.

-In these settings, workers do not necessarily have to interact with the BPMS while carrying out physical tasks (e.g., moving boxes in a warehouse): sensors, which are connected to the BPMS, monitor whether or not such a task has started or ended.
-However, appropriate mapping from process activities to the GUI and usable visualizations are needed allowing actors (process participants) to perform their work in a natural way, without requiring non-value adding management tasks such as clicking on confirmation buttons.
+Workers do not necessarily have to interact with the BPMS while carrying out physical tasks (e.g., moving boxes in a warehouse): sensors, which are connected to the BPMS, monitor whether or not such a task has started or ended.
+However, appropriate mappings from process activities to the user interface and usable visualizations are needed to allow actors (process participants) to perform their work in a natural way, without requiring non-value adding management tasks such as clicking on confirmation buttons.